Bharati2301/AI-Financial-Goal-Planner/README.md

 - **LLaMA 3.1**: Language model for generating the savings plans.
 - **ChromaDB**: Vector database for storing and retrieving financial strategies and plans.
-- **Open Banking APIs** (Plaid/Yodlee): For pulling real-time financial data like transactions and balances.
+- **Open Banking APIs** (Yodlee): For pulling real-time financial data like transactions and balances.
 - **Streamlit**: A web framework for developing an interactive user interface.

 ---